doiotyourself/doiotyourself.github.io/_posts/2023-01-29-Too-Soon-to-Upgrade-to-ESXi-8.0.md

 - ESXi 8.0 was released
 - ESXi 6.7 End of General Support

 I'm running ESXi 6.7 U3 on my main server at home.
 What does this mean for me?
-VMware does not offer new hardware support, server/client/guest OS updates, *new security patches* or bug fixes  unless otherwise noted.
+VMware does not offer new hardware support, server/client/guest OS updates, ==new security patches== or bug fixes  unless otherwise noted.

 ## Can I Upgrade to ESXi 8.0